Last updated: January 23, 2019

 Lender Required Hedging Provisions

 Consideration should be given to how provisions requiring hedging are drafted in a loan agreement.
-In particular, the potential for a mismatch between the rate or index used in the loan agreement versus that used in the hedge in the event of LIBOR unavailability must be considered.
-As an example, for interest rate caps, provisions that define items like a required strike price/rate as a fixed number based on a LIBOR index should be reviewed.
+Clients swapping floating rate loans may want to carefully consider or take steps to ensure that the fallback language in the loan and the derivative match exactly.
+Two possible techniques are (1) to align the fallback in the loan to match the fallback language in the hedge documentation, or (2) to attempt to negotiate bilateral provisions in the swap confirmation that match the loan.
+If there is a mismatch in the fallback language between the loan agreement and the hedge documentation, the potential for a mismatch between the rate or index used in the loan agreement versus that used in the hedge in the event of LIBOR unavailability must be considered.
+Using interest rate caps as another example, provisions that define items like a required strike price/rate as a fixed number based on a LIBOR index should be reviewed.
 To avoid a potential mismatch, the cap’s strike price should be relative to the index used to calculate interest in the loan.
 For example, hedging requirements could be tied to the level of debt service coverage required in the loan agreement rather than a specific number.
 Other terms that may be desirable are those that allow for an existing hedge to be amended to reflect the substitute rate, rather than the hedging agreement being required to be completely replaced.